 Accessing accommodation packages

-A conversation with an Aged Care Assessment Team (ACAT) is the key to accessing what packages are available to an individual to help determine if a home care package can be secured, or if entry to residential aged care accommodation is the more suitable option.
+A conversation with an Aged Care Assessment Team (ACAT) is the key to accessing what packages are available to an individual.
+They help determine if a home care package can be secured, or if entry to residential aged care accommodation is the more suitable option.

 An ACAT assessment is done by doctors, nurses and social workers to assess the physical and mental needs of the individual.

 The decision on which aged care facility to choose is made by the prospective resident and their family.
 It may be largely based on accommodation cost and availability.
 But consideration should also be given to family circumstances.
 Quality of accommodation, facilities, reputation, closeness to family and friends, personal and emotional factors all play a part.